A Citizen's Guide to the Zoning Adjustment Board

 BOARD MEETING AGENDA

 Public Comment: Members of the public may speak for up to three minutes on issues not scheduled for public hearing or scheduled for future consideration.
 Citizens may use this time to request that the Board discuss any item included on the Consent Calendar.

-Speaker Cards: Members of the public who wish to address the Board must submit a speaker card to the Board Secretary.
-Speaker cards may be submitted to the Zoning Counter in the Permit Service Center (see “Questions?”, below) no later than 4pm on the date of the meeting.
+Speaker Cards: Members of the public who wish to address the Board must submit a speaker card to the Board Secretary at a Zoning Adjustments Board meeting.

 Consent Calendars: The Consent Calendar is used to address routine matters when there has been no indication of public controversy.
 Items are described on the Agenda by project address, the type of request, and the name of the person(s) making the request.

 The Consent Calendar includes items that do not necessarily require a public hearing such as minor changes to previously approved projects or Use Permits, including extensions of time to exercise Use Permits.
 All items that have been noticed for public hearing that evening, but which are to be continued to a future meeting, are also listed on the Consent Calendar to authorize their continuance to the next meeting.
 Board members may ask questions regarding items on the Consent Calendar and the Board may vote to schedule an item for public hearing at a future meeting.